jgauffin/Griffin.Data/docs/Querying/Queries.md

 Queries
 =======

-Queries are used when you want to create views from one or multiple tables.
-Typically to present things for the user or for the read side of CQRS.
+Use queries to generate information from one or multiple tables, such as on the read side of CQRS.

-The scaffolder generates views from SQL queries that you add to your project.
+Build the query classes manually, or use the recommended approach: The scaffolder in this library takes SQL query files and generates classes based on them.

 # Create a new query.

-Here is an example on the process of generating queries.
+Here is an example of the process of generating queries.

 In this case, we'll create a query that returns all active users.

 ## Write a SQL query

-Use for instance SQL Management studio (or your favorite SQL IDE) and write up some nice query.
+Use SQL Management Studio (or your favorite SQL IDE) and write a nice query.

-Here is ours:
+Here is a minimal example:

 ```sql
 SELECT u.Id, UserName